 7. The Two Cs; Crockery and Cutlery

 Ensure you choose the correct cutlery for your menu and set up each position for your guests.
 This will prevent rushing around for cutlery on the evening and it will look impressive on your table.
-Purchase crockery to match your theme or keep it simple with clean and white.
+Purchase dinnerware and serveware to match your theme or keep it simple with clean and white.
 Provide some nicely ironed napkins to finish each setting.

 8. Plan Their Entrance